Supervised training for RANS flows around airfoils#

 m.bias.data.fill_(0)

-Next, we can initialize an instance of the DfpNet.
+Next, we can initialize an instance of the DfpNet

-Below, the EXPO parameter here controls the exponent for the feature maps of our Unet: this directly scales the network size (3 gives a network with ca. 150k parameters).
-This is relatively small for a generative NN with \(3 \times 128^2 = \text{ca. }49k\) outputs, but yields fast training times and prevents overfitting given the relatively small data set we’re using here.
+parameter here controls the exponent for the feature maps of our Unet: this directly scales the network size (an exponent of 4 gives a network with ca. 585k parameters).
+This is a medium sized network for a generative NN with \(3 \times 128^2 = \text{ca. }49k\) outputs, and still yields fast training times.
 Hence it’s a good starting point.
+The weights_init

 # channel exponent to control network size

-EXPO = 3
+EXPO = 4

 net = DfpNet(channelExponent=EXPO)